Ether-YiTseWu/MOOCsLearning/README.md

 >

 # Machine Learning
-The machine learning course by Stanford professor, Andrew Ng is well-known.
-There are about three million students who have enrolled it on Coursera platform.
-In addition, I see the key word, "machine learning Andrew Ng" appear on website very often.
-Many netizens recommend it to beginners of ML because it's easy to understand
+The machine learning course, made by a Stanford professor, Andrew Ng, is well-known.
+Three million students have enrolled it on Coursera platform.
+In addition, I type the key word on website, "machine learning Andrew Ng", there are a lot of positive criticisms.
+Many netizens recommend this course for ML beginners because it's easy to understand
 >
 ### ``Code``
 [Code01 : Linear Regression with Multiple Variables](https://github.com/tailer954/MOOCsLearning/blob/master/ML-Andrew%20Ng/Week%2002%20-%20Linear%20Regression%20with%20Multiple%20Variables/Linear%20Regression.m)